powerfulseal/powerfulseal/docs/2_getting-started.md

 2020-06-05 12:42:35 INFO scenario.Hello chaos!
 Scenario finished
 ```

-We just verified experimentally, that the `kubernetes` cluster was able to successfully restart a pod within 30 seconds.
+We just verified experimentally, that the `Kubernetes` cluster was able to successfully restart a pod within 30 seconds.
 Now, what would happen if you changed the wait to 1 second?

 ```yaml
 ...